wavesoftware/puppet-xtreemfs/README.md

 The unit tests are ran in Travis-CI as well, if you want to see the results of your own tests register the service hook through Travis-CI via the accounts section for your Github clone of this project.

-If you want to run the system tests, make sure you also have:
+If you want to run the system acceptance tests, make sure you also have:

 * vagrant > 1.2.x
 * Virtualbox > 4.2.10